Books in open access

 The Dutch government's ambition to achieve 100% open access for academic publications also applies to books.
 However, due to the fact that hardly any policy is developed for this category, it is difficult to realise this ambition in the short term.

-Funder NWO stipulates that open access for books is mandatory, but to date this has had no consequences.
+Funder NWO stipulates that open access for books is mandatory.
 Plan S requires the same, but also acknowledges the fact that it will take more time for books than for journal articles.

 In recent years, more and more options have been developed for publishing books in open access.
 For example, there is a growing number of existing publishing houses allowing authors to publish in open access, but often still at very high cost.
 There are also new, small-scale open access publishers, often led by academics or set up in a library context, which publish open access books at a lower cost.
 See, for example, Scholarled or UCL Press.